apatel211/cypress-docker/README.md

 Install docker
 Open terminal
 Run this command

+To login
  docker login
+To see list of image
  docker images ls
- docker tag cypress apatel211/latest
+To push the code change
+docker-compose up --build
+To run it on terminal
+ docker-compose -f docker-compose.yml up / docker-compose up To create new image docker tag imageID username/ImageName:version
- docker push  apatel211/latest
+ docker push  username/ImageName:version

- to run follow command in config
+To delete the image
+ docker rmi imageID / docker rmi imageID -f